#INTERNATIONAL MUSEUMS DAY 2019

 Victoria and Albert Museum was commissioned in 1855 as a treasure house for decorative’s and industrial arts.
 The oldest museum of Mumbai located in Byculla was renamed as Dr. Bhau Daji Lad Museum in 1972 to honor Dr. Bhau Daji Lad (1824-74, an Indian physician and scholar).

-As I entered the museum compound I saw a long queue outside the ticket counter.
+As I entered the museum compound, I saw a long queue outside the ticket counter.
 What surprised me that despite the scorching summer heat tourists stood in the line patiently.
-After inquiring from a security personnel, i came to know that the line was for National Park which is adjacent to the museum.
-Thanking the personal I felt relieved to escape this test of patience and proceeded towards the museum building which has its own ticketing counter inside as informed to me.
+After inquiring from a security personnel, I came to know that the line was for National Park which is adjacent to the museum.
+Thanking the personal I felt relieved to escape this test of patience and proceeded towards the museum building which has a separate ticket counter.

-After approaching the main entrance door a unique thing which caught my attention was of an Elliptical Turnstile.
+After approaching the main entrance door a strange thing that caught my attention was an Elliptical Turnstile.
 Also called as Turn Style gate, it provides restricted access to people and is sometimes used to impose single way movement of crowd.
 At times, to give paid access once you enter a coin, ticket or a pass.
-A visitor now is no longer required to insert a ticket to get inside but am assuming it must have been a practice in olden times.
-These days, the modern versions of these gates are commonly seen at places like public transportation, banks, office buildings and paid toilet facilities.
+Nowadays, a visitor is no longer required to insert a ticket to enter inside but I am assuming it must have been a practice in olden times.
+These days, the modern versions of these gates are commonly seen at places like airports, public transportation, banks, office buildings and paid toilet facilities.

 This particular gate in the Museum serves only as a piece of exhibit.
-I even noticed that not everyone noticed this black metal piece while entering inside as closely as i was noticing it.
+I even realized that not everyone noticed this black metal piece while entering inside as closely as I was observing it.
 People were just walking pass this ugly looking barrier.
 (It’s your right to appreciate it if you have found it to be good looking, no one would protest).
 Repainted in black color to boost its appearance, in reality the turn style lacks any style.
-I believe it’s become a part of heritage collection due to its ‘age’ which is a factor to determine the antique value of any piece of art.
-Or could be that i am over reacting and being too critical.
+I believe it’s become a part of the heritage collection due to its ‘age’ which is one of the factor to determine the antique value of any piece of art.
+Or could be that I am over reacting and being too critical.
 Someone has quoted “Its not necessary to react to everything you notice”.
 So it also implies that the other visitors are following this phrase 🙂

 Moving in, a grand hall awaits to mesmerize the visitors.
 The central hall has a rectangular layout with open views of upper gallery.
 The mint green and off white colored gorgeous ceiling is too spectacular to miss.
 The elaborate ceiling has stenciled square shape designs, arcs supported by pillars, golden borders, stained glasses and yellow lamps adding to its glory.
 Minton-tile floor, Ornate columns, chandeliers and staircase reminds you of the long British connection with India.
 The Museum Restoration Project won the 2005 UNESCO Asia Pacific Heritage Award of Excellence for Conservation.